kernelci/kernelci-core/doc/schema-boot.rst

                 "type": "boolean",
                 "description": "If it was a fastboot"
             },
+            "boot_result_description": {
+                "type": "string",
+                "description": "The description of the boot result, useful to provide a cause of a failure" },
+            "retries": {
+                "type": integer,
+                "description": "The number of boot retries that have been performed", "default": 0
+            },
+            "version": {
+                "type": "string",
+                "description": "The version of this JSON schema: depends on the POST request" },
             "metadata": {
                 "type": "object",
                 "description": "A free form object that can contain different properties"